gonzalezfj/blog/content/posts/concurrency.md

 Rob Pike explains this distinction brilliantly in his famous talk [**Concurrency is not Parallelism**](https://www.youtube.com/watch?v=cN_DpYBzKso), which I highly recommend watching for a deeper understanding.

-Also there is not single definition for concurrency programming, it can be defined in different ways depending on the context and authors.
+Also there is not a single definition for concurrent programming, it can be defined in different ways depending on the context and authors.

-For instance, the _merriam-webster dictionary_ writes about what concurrency means:
+For instance, the _Merriam-Webster dictionary_ writes about what concurrency means:

 > Things that are concurrent usually not only happen at the same time but also are similar to each other.
 So, for example, multitasking computers are capable of performing concurrent tasks.
 When we take more than one medication at a time, we run the risks involved with concurrent drug use.
 And at any multiplex theater several movies are running concurrently.